-Despite DLG's significant exposure to the very competitive UK personal motor market, its underwriting performance continued to improve during 2013 and 2014.
-For 2014, DLG reported a 19% increase in net income to £373m, although this result benefitted from higher than expected prior year reserve releases and no major weather events, partially offset by adverse experience in large bodily injury claims on the 2014 accident year.
+Despite DLG's significant exposure to the very competitive UK personal motor market, its underwriting performance continues to improve.
+For 2014, DLG reported a 19% increase in net income to £373m, benefitting from higher than expected prior year reserve releases, partially offset by adverse experience in large bodily injury claims on the 2014 accident year.
+This momentum continues into the first half of 2015 with DLG reporting a 89.4% COR for ongoing operations, benefitting from an absence of major weather claims, higher than expected prior year reserve releases and improved operational efficiency.
+As a result, DLG has lowered its target 2015 COR to 92%-94% from 94%-96% (normalised for weather).
+However DLG stated that underlying trends remain broadly in line with its prior expectations.

+Profit after tax at £427.8m for H1 15 includes the £181.2m profit from International (including the gain on sale).
+However, as a result of better underwriting profitability, profit before tax for ongoing operations increased by 49%.
 Going forward, we expect DLG's bottom line profitability to remain relatively stable as lower expenses and claims offset any premium reductions, and the uptick in investment income (following the aforementioned asset reallocations) helps offset any reductions in credit hire income and referral fees.

-We also believe that DLG's on-going investments into technological distribution, pricing capabilities and other initiatives can help offset headwinds from: (i) our expectation that the UK personal motor market will remain inherently very competitive; (ii) pricing pressure witnessed in personal home lines continuing; (iii) reductions in instalment and ancillary income; and (iv) uncertainty as a result of increased regulatory scrutiny of UK personal lines.
+We also believe that DLG's on-going asset portfolio changes and investments into technological distribution, pricing capabilities and other initiatives can help offset headwinds from: (i) our expectation that the UK personal motor and home market will remain inherently very competitive; (ii) pricing pressure witnessed in personal home lines continuing; (iii) reductions in instalment and ancillary income; and (iv) uncertainty as a result of increased regulatory scrutiny of UK personal lines.